Edgar Mobbs: Legacy

+Mobbs was widely mourned in Northampton and a public meeting was soon held to organise a memorial fund in his honour.
+A bust of Mobbs was later erected in Northampton and he is also commemorated at the battlefield near Zillebeke.

 In 1921 the first Mobbs' Memorial Match was held between the East Midlands RFU and the Barbarians at Franklin's Gardens.
 In 2008 the Barbarians played Bedford Blues in the Mobbs Memorial Match at Goldington Road and did so again in 2009.
 The final Mobbs Match to feature the Barbarians took place in April 2011 against Bedford.
 The fixture continues to be played with the Army Rugby Union facing Bedford and Northampton Saints in alternate years and the game helps to raise money for youth rugby in the area.

-Edgar Mobbs Way, a road in Northampton, close to Franklin's Gardens stadium, is named after him.
+Mobbs is also commemorated locally by Edgar Mobbs Way, a road near Franklin's Gardens in Northampton.
 A band from Northampton have named themselves The Mobbs after Edgar Mobbs.
+Mobbs is also commemorated with a bust in Northampton.
+He is also commemorated in the woods around Zillebeke with a cross and a remembrance plate.